prob-ml/bliss/case_studies/coadds/README.md

 ./train.sh coadd_50 $GPU
 ```

-where `GPU` is the index of the GPU you want to use to train the model.
+where `GPU` is a variable corrresponding to the index of the GPU you want to use to train the model.

-3. Finally run the file that gets all plots.
+3. Finally run the following to get all plots from the paper.

 ```bash
 python get_results.py
 ```

+The figures are saved as `.png` files in `./outputs/figs/{SEED}/` as default, where `SEED` is the value
+of the seed at the top of the config file.